jchv/nix-binary-ninja/README.md

     }
     ```

+    For a list of available package attributes, see the [Packages section](#Packages).

- 4. Add the installer to the nix-store, if not using the free version:
+ 4. **Add the installer to the nix-store, if not using the free version:**

     ```bash
     nix-store --add-fixed sha256 <path-to-installer>.zip